thestubborndev/finance_tracker_server/README.md

 ## Set up

-In order to run this app locally, you will need [Nodejs](https://nodejs.org/en/download/).
+In order to run this app locally, you will need to [install nodejs](https://nodejs.org/en/download/).

 After cloning this repository, run `npm install` from the projects directory to install it's dependencies.

+The remaining setup steps will require you to edit a single file: `config.js`.
+Open it now in your favorite text editor and follow the remaining instructions.

 ### Choose currencies to update

-By default, the server will update the exchange rates of `Ether`, `Bitcoin` and `CHF`.
-You can easily customize the currencies you want updated by adding/removing them from the `config.js` file.
+By default, the server will update the exchange rates for `Ether`, `Bitcoin` and `CHF`, however, You can easily customize the currencies you want updated.

 #### Crypto Assets